tsertkov/tpl-aws-astro-lambda/README.md

 - **Environment variables:**
   - `AWS_REGION` - AWS region environment is deployed to
   - `AWS_ROLE` - AWS CI/CD Role ARN
+  - `SOURCE_BUCKET` - S3 bucket for deployment packages

-Use `CDRoleArn` value from `infra-deploy` outputs to update `AWS_ROLE` environment variable for a corresponding environment in repository settings.
+Use `CICDRoleArn` and `SourceBucket` values from `make deployer-infra` outputs to update `AWS_ROLE` and `SOURCE_BUCKET` environment variables for a corresponding environment in repository settings.

 ## Usage